-ALL OTHER FEES: The aggregate fees billed by PricewaterhouseCoopers LLP for all other professional services rendered in 2002 were \$0.2 million.
+ALL OTHER FEES: The aggregate fees billed for all other professional services rendered were \$0.2 million.

-We have considered and determined that the provision of the non-audit services noted in the foregoing table is compatible with maintaining PricewaterhouseCoopers LLP's independence.
+We have considered and determined that the provision of the non-audit services noted above is compatible with maintaining PricewaterhouseCoopers' independence.

 March 25, 2003